 If the deck you’re presenting from fills you with pride and confidence, it will show.
 Likewise, if your PowerPoint presentation looks cheap and nasty, then you’ll feel it too.

 And then there’s manners.
-If you make the effort to go and visit someone at their place of work, dress smartly and treat them with respect, you’re halfway to winning them over.
-Anyone can fire off an email, but are you prepared to pitch to someone at the drop of a hat at the other end of the country?
+If you make the effort to go and visit someone at their place of work (or set up a professional Zoom meeting), dress smartly and treat them with respect, you’re halfway to winning them over.
+Anyone can fire off an email, but are you prepared to pitch to someone at the drop of a hat ?
 You should be.

-A Forbes survey showed that 84% of business executives preferred face-to-face communication.
-Of those, 85% said their reason was that it builds stronger, more meaningful business relationships, and that face-to-face meetings are best for persuasion (91%), leadership (87%), and engagement (86%).
+A Forbes survey showed that 84% of business executives preferred communication when you can see the other attendees.
+Of those, 85% said their reason was that it builds stronger, more meaningful business relationships, and that these meetings are best for persuasion (91%), leadership (87%), and engagement (86%).

 So get there early, wear your best shirt and wow them with a premium presentation.
 First impressions count, and you’ve got to make this chance worth all the effort you’ve already put in.